 Key Features

-• Contact and account management with lifecycle stages
+• Contact, Account, and Deal management with lifecycle stages and auto-profile enrichment

-• Built-in phone with call recording and routing
+• Built-in cloud phone system with call recording, power dialer, and voicemail drop

-• Freddy AI for lead scoring and deal insights
+• Freddy AI for predictive lead scoring, deal insights, and next-best-action recommendations

 Best Salesforce Alternatives for Small Business